 Malamutes are known for being a part of the family.
-They are highly intelligent and need to have a routine and know what to do.
-Imagine the confusion and anxiety when they lose their home.
-It is critical to learn how to read dog body language to respond appropriately.
-For this reason, CHAAMP is extra cautious to minimize stress, create peaceful interactions, and slowly rebuild trust between humans and Malamutes in rescue.
-They need time to process their feelings and we can help them.
+They are highly intelligent and independent thinkers.
+Malamutes need to have a routine to prevent anxiety, especially when introduced into a new environment and humans.
+Imagine the confusion and anxiety they face with the loss of their previous family and home.
+For this reason, it is critical for us to learn how to read dog body language to respond appropriately.
+CHAAMP is extra cautious to minimize stress, create peaceful interactions, and slowly rebuild trust between humans and Malamutes in our rescue.
+Malamutes need time to process their feelings and emotions.

 CHAAMP Malamutes are kenneled or fostered in private homes over our rescue territory.
 We are always in need of foster homes.
 Some Malamutes need extra assistance transitioning into a home or do not do well in a kennel environment.

 A foster home provides a peaceful environment post-surgery or during the deworming process.
 There are many reasons to foster.
 We also foster-to-adopt and will provide you with training and support.
-Please submit an application.
+Please submit an application and review "Decompress for Success" by Dog Latin Dog Training.

 Rescue & Care

-All Malamutes are microchipped, spayed/neutered, and up to date on vaccines.
-Adoption fees help us cover these costs.
+Adoption fees help us cover vet and medical costs.
 Puppy fees are higher because they require more vet visits for vaccines.

 ~Adult dogs (two-seven years old): $275.00